Biography of Sun Yat Sen

 Document 1

 Sun Yat-Sen was born on December the 12th, 1866 to Sun Dacheng and Madame Yang.
 His birthplace was in a little-known village of Cuiheng in Xiangshan County.
 It is recorded that after he had completed his primary education, Sun moved to Honolulu in the State of Hawaii.
 He amassed great wealth and lived a comfortable life.
 This was as a result of continued support from his elder brother, Sun Mei.
 Dissatisfied by with the traditional healing methods, Sun and his friend went rampage inside the temple and bringing down the statue.
 This elated anger from the villagers.
 With the fear of incurring the wrath of the villagers, they both escaped from China mainland to Hongkong.
 He proceeded to enrol at the Government central School.
+He also pursued medical course in Guangzhou.
+Hager who was a missionary from America under the Congregational Church of the United States.

 Sign up to view the full document!